 Ink flow is erratic – Same solution as the issue above: try holding your pen at a closer angle to the paper.

 It’s difficult to achieve a thick downstroke – Make sure both tines of your nib are evenly on the paper, and that you’re holding the pen correctly.
 It will be helpful for you to take a video course.

 The ink is bleeding – Ink bleed occurs with lower quality papers.
 Make sure you are using a high-quality paper (such as 32# laserjet).

 You are experiencing rust issues with your pen or nib – First, no water or ink should ever come in contact with your pen.
 You should only dip your nib in ink or water up to the point shown in the graphic below.
 Second, make sure your wipe your nib clean with a non-fibrous cloth after each practice session, and it should remain rust-free!

 The important thing to remember — in modern calligraphy and many other things — is practice will develop your skill exponentially!
 Everyone starts somewhere, and this is where I started:

 I hope that you enjoyed this beginner’s guide to modern calligraphy!
 If you have any questions, feel free to ask in the comments.
-Thanks very much for reading The Postman’s Knock, and enjoy the rest of your day!
+Thanks very much for reading The Postman’s Knock!